GlitcherOG/SSX-PS2-Collection-Modder/README.md

 # SSX 3 PS2 MODDER

 This is a modding tool i came up and started making when i caught covid as a way to keep busy.
-Made for the PAL Version but may work with other versions
+Made for the PAL Version but may work with other versions.

+## Features
+- SSH Texture Extractor/Maker
+- Big (BigF) Decompressor/Extractor and Making
+- Character DB Editor
+- Music Inf Editor
+- Loc (Language) Files Editor
+- Easy Iso Extraction and Making (Using External Programs)
+- Auto Boot PCSX2 Emulator With Iso

 ## Requirements